I'm try to get some good recent pictures as I've lost a good deal of weight this year. Pole dancing will do that to a person. Or so I hear.

 When I worked with young people I would joke around a lot, so sometimes they weren't sure if I was being serious or not.
 I finally came up with this guideline; The first answer I give you is usually a joke.
 Each subsequent answer is 'more true'.
 So maybe you should take my profile with a grain of salt, whatever that means.
 But don't eat too much salt, cause it's bad for you.

-I have 2 boys, my 19 year old just moved to Arizona with his mom.
-My 12 year old stays with me full time except for one night a week with him grandparents.
+I have 2 boys, my 20 year old is out of the house, but still in Chico.
+My 12 year old stays with me full time except for an occasional night with his grandparents.

 I recently got a recording program for my computer so I can record my songs.
 I am also trying to draw more.
 I like doing abstract designs, as well as drawing trees.

 Right now I am concentrating on organizing my house, and getting rid of a lot of things that I don't need.
 (You really got interested with that organizing part, didn't you?)
 I recently downsized to a 2 bedroom apartment from a 3 story house.
 It's amazing the junk that can accumulate over a few years.

 I like hiking in upper park, and want to mountain bike more.

 I am very skilled at making goofy faces at kids.
 I will challenge anyone at this, even Jim Carrey.
 I may lose, but I am confident that I can compete at that level.